 Roxanne J. Decyk - age 42.
 Ms. Decyk has been a Director since 1993.
-She has been Vice President-Corporate Planning for Amoco Corporation since 1994.
-She was Vice President - Marketing and Sales - Polymers of Amoco Chemical Company from 1993 to 1994, and Vice President - Commercial and Industrial Sales from 1991 to 1993.
+She has been Vice President-Corporate Planning for Amoco Chemical Co. in Chicago since 1994.
+She was Vice President - Marketing and Sales - Polymers from 1993 to 1994, and Vice President - Commercial and Industrial Sales from 1991 to 1993.
 Ms. Decyk served as Senior Vice President - Distribution from 1989 to 1991 at Navistar International Transportation Corporation.
 Ms. Decyk is also a Director of Material Sciences Corporation.